aishu2000/cd12355-microservices-aws-kubernetes-project-starter/README.md

   - Created the ECR repository to store the images
   - Created the Codebuild broject to automate teh deployment process
 - Deployed the application
-- Setuped the cloudwatch for logging
+- Set up the cloudwatch for logging